-You're not a data subject, you're someone we bet we'd enjoy playing a game with.
+You're not a data subject, we bet you're someone we'd enjoy playing a game with.

-So let's be direct about what we collect, how it's used, and what we save.
+Let's take a look at what we collect, how it's used, and what we save.

-Cookies and your info that we use
+Cookies and your info

-And we allow third-party cookies in order to sell games and display videos.
+We allow third-party cookies in order to sell games and display videos.

 Here's how we use your information: